uisso/course-mongodb-M101J/notes/week6.md

 ## Review of Implications of Replication
 [Lecture Video](https://www.youtube.com/watch?v=K5ISnvYKQFQ)

-* Seed lists:
-when you're using the drivers, which are primarily responsible for [INAUDIBLE] you to a new node during fail over, after a new primary is elected, drivers need to know about at least one member of the replica set.
+* `Seed lists`, when you're using the drivers, which are primarily responsible for [INAUDIBLE] you to a new node during fail over, after a new primary is elected, drivers need to know about at least one member of the replica set.

-* Write concern:
-We're in this distributed environment, waiting for some number of nodes to acknowledge your writes through the `w` parameter, the `j` parameter, which lets you wait or not wait for the `primary` node to commit that write to disk.
+* `Write concern`, we're in this distributed environment, waiting for some number of nodes to acknowledge your writes through the `w` parameter, the `j` parameter, which lets you wait or not wait for the `primary` node to commit that write to disk.
 And also the `wtimeout` parameter, which is how long you're going to wait to see that your write replicated to other members of the `replica set`.

-* Read Preferences
-There's multiple nodes for you to potentially read from, you have to decide whether or not you want to read from your primary, which is the default, most obvious, and preferred thing to do, or whether you want to take your reads from your secondaries.
+* `Read Preferences`, there's multiple nodes for you to potentially read from, you have to decide whether or not you want to read from your primary, which is the default, most obvious, and preferred thing to do, or whether you want to take your reads from your secondaries.
 And if you're going to take your read from your secondary, the application has to be ready to use data that's potentially stale with respect to what was written.

-* Errors can happen
-And these errors can happen because of:
+* `Errors can happen`, because of:
 	* transient situations like `fail over` occurring
 	* there are network errors that occur
 	* there's actually errors in terms of violating the unique key constraints, or other syntactic things.